-Video, voice and screen recordings: Coming to paid teams over the coming months
+Video, voice and screen recordings: available to all members and guests

 Scheduled send: Rolling out to all teams

-3. Connect to colleagues and navigate your organization
+3. Connect remote colleagues and navigate your organisation

 For any new hire joining a large team, figuring out exactly who does what can be a daunting task.
 And it can be equally challenging for longtime employees to learn the roles and responsibilities of every new colleague.
-To give you more context into who you’re working with, there’s Slack Atlas, a new way to connect with colleagues and navigate your organization.A demo of Slack Atlas
+To give you more context into who you’re working with, there’s Slack Atlas, a new way to connect with colleagues and navigate your organisation.

 Slack Atlas enhances profiles with rich, dynamic information—including your company’s org structure, employee start dates and custom fields.
 And it seamlessly integrates with popular solutions like Workday, meaning profile data automatically populates and is always up to date.